$\delta$-invariants of Du Val del Pezzo surfaces of degree 1: Du Val del Pezzo Surfaces of Degree

 We have $-K_S\sim C+E_1+E_2+E_3+E_4+E_5+E_6+E_7$.
 Let $P$ be a point on $S$.
-If the ramification divisor $R$ is reducible, then this implies that there is no $(-1)$-curve that intersects the fundamental cycle only at $E_4$.\\ {\bf Step 1.} Suppose $P\in E_4$.
-If we contract the curve $C$ the resulting surface is isomorphic to a weak del Pezzo surface of degree $2$ with at most Du Val singularities.
-Thus, there exist $(-1)$-curves and $(-2)$-curves which form the following dual graph:
+If the ramification divisor $R$ is reducible, then this implies that there is no $(-1)$-curve that intersects the fundamental cycle only at $E_4$. {\bf Step 1.} Suppose $P\in E_4$.
+There exist $(-1)$-curves and $(-2)$-curves which form the following dual graph:

-Then the corresponding Zariski Decomposition of the divisor $-K_S-vE_4$ is:
+Then $\tau(E_4)=\frac{3}{2}$ and the Zariski Decomposition of the divisor $-K_S-vE_4$ is: {\allowdisplaybreaks } The Zariski Decomposition follows from